Address Your Neck Pain Today!

 arrow icon

 The fastest way to relieve neck pain at home is to apply either ice or heat, with a towel barrier, to the area where pain is experienced.
-Over the counter medications, taken per the bottle instructions, may also be beneficial in treating neck pain.
+Over-the-counter medications, taken per the bottle instructions, may also be beneficial in treating neck pain or providing relief.
 It is recommended to avoid activities that strain the neck, such as rapid movements of the head, and positions that put undue stress on the neck.
-Controlled movements at the neck and shoulders may help alleviate the pain, as well as gentle stretching of the neck muscles.
+Controlled movements at the neck and shoulders may help relieve the pain, as well as gentle stretching of the neck muscles.

 When is it time to see a neck pain doctor in Austin?